What Is a Concentration at an American College?

 As an international student, choosing a field of study you want to specialize in is an important part of your college experience – and can be a big step toward launching your career.
 At an American college, you will choose a field of study for your degree, known as your major, but you also have the option to specialize even further by closely studying a subtopic within that major.
 This is known as choosing a concentration.

 A concentration allows you to learn from industry experts, develop specialized knowledge, and gain practical skills that can help you apply for specific roles.
-Read on to learn more about concentrations, how they fit into your academic plan, their value, examples of concentrations, and how you can declare your concentration.
+Read on to learn more about concentrations, how they fit into your academic plan, their value, specific examples at US universities, and how you can declare your concentration.

 What Is a Concentration?